 2.4.
-"Non-original replacement exhaust system or component thereof" means any part of the exhaust silencing system defined in paragraph 2.1. intended for use on a vehicle other than a part of the type fitted to the vehicle when submitted for type approval pursuant to Regulation No. 9, Regulation No. 41 or Regulation No. 632.5.
-"Approval of a non-original or component(s) thereof" means the approval of the whole or a part of a silencing system adaptable to one or several specified types of motorcycle, moped or three-wheeled vehicle, as regards the limitation of their noise level;
+"Non-original replacement exhaust silencing system or component thereof" means any part of the exhaust silencing system defined in paragraph 2.1. intended for use on a vehicle other than a part of the type fitted to the vehicle when submitted for type approval pursuant to Regulation No. 9, Regulation No. 41 or Regulation No. 63.

+2.5.
+"Approval of a non-original replacement silencing systemor component(s) thereof" means the approval of the whole or a part of a silencing system adaptable to one or several specified types of motorcycle, moped, three- or four-wheeled vehicle, as regards the limitation of their sound level;

+Justification: The proposed text in 2.1 to 2.5 is more comprehensive than the existing text.

-2.6.
-"Motorcycle, moped or three-wheeled vehicle type" means motorcycles, mopeds or three-wheeled vehicles which do not differ in such essential respects as:
+2.6. ”Vehicle type” means vehicles of the categories L1, L2, L3, L4 or L5 which do not differ in such essential respects as:

 (a) The type of engine (two-stroke or four-stroke with reciprocating or rotary pistons; number and capacity of cylinders; number and type of carburettors or injection systems; arrangement of valves; maximum net power and corresponding engine speed).
 For rotary piston engines, the cubic capacity should be taken to be double of the volume of the chamber;

-(b) Number and ratio of gears;
+(b) Drive train, in particular the number and ratios of the gears of the transmission and the final ratio;

+Justification: The proposed text is more comprehensive than the existing text.

 (c) Number, type and arrangement of exhaust silencing systems.

+2.7 "Rated engine speed" means the engine speed at which the engine develops its rated maximum net power as stated by the manufacturer.

+The symbol nrated, denotes the numerical value of the rated engine speed expressed in revolutions per minute.

+Justification: The term “rated engine speed” is used in this Regulation, but was not defined so far.

 3. Application for approval

 3.1.
-The application for approval of a RESS or components thereof shall be submitted by its manufacturer or by his duly accredited representative.
+The application for approval of a NORESS or components thereof shall be submitted by its manufacturer or by his duly accredited representative.

 3.2.
 It shall be accompanied by the under mentioned documents in triplicate and the following particulars:

-(a) A description of the motor cycle type(s) on which the RESS or components are intended to be fitted, with regard to the items referred to in paragraph 2.6 above.
+(a) A description of the motor cycle type(s) on which the NORESS or components are intended to be fitted, with regard to the items referred to in paragraph 2.6 above.
 The numbers and/or symbols identifying the engine type and the motor cycle type shall be specified and the motor cycle type approval number, if necessary;

-(b) A description of the complete RESS showing the relative position of each of its components, together with instructions for their assembly;
+(b) A description of the complete NORESS showing the relative position of each of its components, together with instructions for their assembly;

-(c) Detailed drawings of each RESS component to enable it to be easily located and identified, and specification of the materials used.
+(c) Detailed drawings of each NORESS component to enable it to be easily located and identified, and specification of the materials used.
 These drawings shall also indicate the location for the mandatory affixing of the approval number.

 3.3.
-At the request of the Technical Service conducting the tests for approval, the manufacturer of the RESS shall submit:
+At the request of the Technical Service conducting the tests for approval, the manufacturer of the NORESS shall submit:

-(a) Two samples of the RESS or its components submitted for approval;
+(a) Two samples of the NORESS or its components submitted for approval;

 (b) A sample of the original exhaust silencing system with which the motor cycle was equipped when submitted for type approval;

-(c) A test motor cycle representative of the type to which the RESS is to be fitted; this motor cycle, when measured for noise emission according to the methods described in Annex 3 (including all relevant amendments) to Regulation No. 9, Regulation No. 41 or Regulation No. 63 shall satisfy the following conditions:
+(c) A test vehicle representative of the type to which the NORESS is to be fitted.
+This vehicle, when measured for sound emission according to the methods described in Annex 3 (including all relevant amendments) to Regulation No. 9, Regulation No. 41 or Regulation No. 63 shall satisfy the following conditions:

-(i) If the motorcycle, moped or three-wheeled vehicle is of a type for which approval has been issued pursuant to the requirements of each of Regulations Nos.
+(i) If the vehicle is of a type for which approval has been issued pursuant to the requirements of each of Regulations Nos.
 9, 41 or 63: